egeloen/ivory-google-map/doc/service/directions/directions_response.md

 # Directions Response

 When you have requested your direction, the returned object is a `DirectionsResponse`.
-It wraps a status & routes.
+It wraps a status, geocoded waypoints, routes.

 ## Status